PixarAnimationStudios/OpenUSD/docs/contributing_to_usd.rst

 Pixar's internal development tree.
 We do this to facilitate the automated correctness and performance testing using production assets prior to merging the change.
-The open source branch is then extracted from Pixar's internal development tree and pushed to the OpenUSD GitHub dev branch on a :ref:`regular cadence <release_schedule>`.
+The open source branch is then extracted from Pixar's internal development tree and pushed to the OpenUSD GitHub **dev** branch on a :ref:`regular cadence <release_schedule>`.
+Once your PR has been incorporated internally and the OpenUSD repo dev branch has been updated, Pixar will automatically close your PR.